thomascherickal/article-on-automl/readme.md

 # AutoML: Democratizing Machine Learning

 This repository accompanies an article on AutoML (Automated Machine Learning), exploring its capabilities, benefits, and promising future.
-We'll delve into how AutoML is making machine learning accessible to a wider audience, empowering users with varying levels of expertise to build and deploy powerful models.
+We'll delve into how AutoML makes machine learning accessible to a wider audience, empowering users with varying levels of expertise to build and deploy powerful models.

 ## Contents